any-docs/css/content/reference/selectors/_doublecolon_column/index.md

 }
 ```

-Finally, we use the {{cssxref("::scroll-marker")}} pseudo-element to create a round, transparent marker for each list item with a black border, then style the marker of the currently-scrolled element differently from the others, targeting the marker with the {{cssxref(":target-current")}} pseudo-class:
+Finally, we use the `::scroll-marker` pseudo-element to create a round, transparent marker for each list item with a black border, then style the marker of the currently-scrolled element differently from the others, targeting the marker with the `:target-current` pseudo-class:

 ```css live-sample___carousel-example
 ul::column::scroll-marker {